 Aishah Shahidah Simmons is an award-winning Black feminist lesbian documentary filmmaker, educator, activist, cultural worker, writer and international lecturer.
 An incest and rape survivor, she is the producer, writer, and director of the Ford Foundation-funded, internationally acclaimed and award-winning feature length film NO!
 The Rape Documentary.
 Alice Walker, the Pulitzer Prize and National Book Award-winning author of The Color Purple, says, “If the Black community in the Americas and in the world would save itself, it must complete the work that [NO!] begins.”

 Her JBC-funded multimedia work #LoveWITHAccountability journeys deeper than NO! to pull up the roots of child sexual abuse.
 Aishah is unequivocal in her belief that if we do not collectively pull up those roots, we not only allow the most vulnerable to be sexually victimized, but we will also never ever end adult rape. #LoveWITHAccountability examines how accountability is a powerful and necessary form of love needed to address child sexual abuse (CSA). #LoveWITHAccountability also examines how the silence around child sexual abuse in the familial institution plays a direct role in creating a culture of sexual violence in all other institutions—religious, academic, activist, political and professional.
-She is in the final stages of editing the forthcoming Love With Accountability: Digging Up the Roots of Child Sexual Abuse anthology (AK Press, Fall 2019).
-The collection will feature 40- adult diasporic Black child sexual abuse survivors and advocates who use transformative storytelling to explore how can disrupt and end child sexual abuse without solely relying on the the very state that brutalizes Black and other marginalized communities.
+She is the editor of the forthcoming anthology, Love With Accountability: Digging Up the Roots of Child Sexual Abuse (AK Press, Fall 2019).
+The collection features 40- adult diasporic Black child sexual abuse survivors and advocates who use transformative storytelling to explore how can disrupt and end child sexual abuse without solely relying on the the very state that brutalizes Black and other marginalized communities.